eunicecheryl/porfolio.elleazar/README.md

 __Manual testing__

-* can execute manual tests to verify that the software or application is working correctly and as intended.
+* can execute manual tests to verify that the Web or Mobile application is working correctly and as intended.
 * knowledgeable to Agile and software testing methodologies.
 * can perform manual functional and usability testing of web and mobile applications
 * thorough understanding of the following types of testing: